AI Use Cases/Logistics

 Vendor selection incorporates compliance

-Logistics operators deploying this system typically achieve meaningful reductions in freight cost per unit by eliminating the spot-market premium that comes from reactive vendor selection, combined with 12-18% fuel spend reductions through optimized carrier assignment and reduced empty miles.
-Driver utilization improves 20-30% because the system prioritizes carriers with available capacity and equipment, reducing the need for backfill expedited freight.
-Claims ratio drops 15-25% as vendor selection incorporates compliance and historical claims data, and detention and demurrage costs fall 30-35% when the system predicts and avoids high-risk facilities or carriers with poor dock performance.
+The targets we scope against, stated as assumptions rather than guarantees: cut freight cost per unit by eliminating the spot-market premium that comes from reactive vendor selection, and reduce fuel spend 12-18% through better carrier assignment and fewer empty miles.
+Driver utilization is targeted to improve 20-30% because the system prioritizes carriers with available capacity and equipment, reducing the need for backfill expedited freight.
+The same scoping assumes claims ratio falls 15-25% as vendor selection incorporates compliance and historical claims data, and detention and demurrage costs fall 30-35% as the system predicts and avoids high-risk facilities or carriers with poor dock performance.
+Your actual numbers come out of the audit, not this page.

 ROI compounds over 12 months because the system's learning accelerates.
 In months 1-3, you capture the low-hanging fruit - eliminating obviously underperforming vendors and correcting rate card errors that the system surfaces.
 By month 6, the model has enough historical data to identify which carriers excel on specific lane types or freight classes, allowing you to consolidate volume with top performers and renegotiate contracts from a position of data-backed leverage.
-By month 12, the system has typically paid for itself 2-3 times over through cumulative freight cost reduction alone, with additional gains in cash flow (faster invoice processing, reduced claims disputes) and operational efficiency (fewer failed deliveries, lower customer escalation rates).
+By month 12, cumulative freight cost reduction alone is scoped to return several times the system's cost - the actual multiple comes from your freight spend and carrier mix during the audit, not this page - with additional gains in cash flow (faster invoice processing, reduced claims disputes) and operational efficiency (fewer failed deliveries, lower customer escalation rates).

 Target Scope